Family Contribution Appeal

 If a student requests a Family Contribution Appeal review and has not previously completed verification, they will be required to do so prior to consideration of their appeal in order to ensure the accuracy of current financial data provide during the financial aid application process.
 If applicable, the following documentation will be required based on circumstance:

-Please note that if it is determined that granting a professional judgement request will not make a change or will negatively impact the student it will be denied and no changes made.
+Please note that if it is determined that granting a professional judgement request will not make a change or will negatively impact the student it will be denied and no changes will be made.

-- Anticipated income for the remaining months of 2018
+- Anticipated income for the remaining months of the current year

 - If laid off, letter of termination from employer and copy of final pay stub